This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Because a true ‘Product of Canada label can be quite difficult to qualify for, and in some cases impossible depending on the type of product – most brands choose to go for the ‘Made In’ option.

 WHY CANADA FOR YOUR SUPPLY CHAIN?
-THREE REASONS
+SIX REASONS

 Made in Canada